Service

 Do not start by piling automations onto a workflow nobody trusts.
 If the underlying process is still unclear, the first move is usually cleanup and clarification, not more triggers.

-Workflow automation works best when the business can point to the drag clearly and agree on one better operating behavior the team wants to keep.
+Workflow automation works best when the business can name the problem clearly and agree on the better way the team wants to work.

-Compare this problem with the next closest workflow issue.
+Compare this with the closest service or example.

-A concise description of where the drag lives is enough to decide whether the right next step is cleanup, integration, automation, or a narrower AI layer.
+A short description of the manual work or messy handoff is enough to decide whether the right next step is cleanup, integration, automation, or AI support.